entith/Entith.AspNet/README.md

 }
 ```

 You can then create new methods, override existing ones, and inject your business logic where appropriate.
 In your DI framework, register `PersonService` as an `IPersonService`.
+Don't forget to also register an appropriate `IRepository<Person, int>` implementation for your ORM.

 ## Eager loading